seung-lab/igneous/README.md

 Igneous provides the engine for performing out-of-core skeletonization of labeled images.
 The in-core part of the algorithm is provided by the [Kimimaro](https://github.com/seung-lab/kimimaro) library.

-The strategy is to apply Kimimaro mass skeletonization to 50% overlapping chunks of the segmentation and then fuse them in a second pass.
+The strategy is to apply Kimimaro mass skeletonization to 1 voxel overlapping chunks of the segmentation and then fuse them in a second pass.

 ```python3
 import igneous.task_creation as tc